 Textbooks and other classroom materials

-Professional development qualifications
+Professional development workshops.

 Affiliated to CBSE and IGCSE and is run by DELHI PUBLIC SCHOOL SOCIETY, New Delhi registered under the Society's act.